 As I was up early I thought I may as well bimble about Cambridge for a bit.
 So I did.

 I sat and had a Chai Tea Latte while smoking a mini cigar and had a good view of people setting up their market stalls.
+My telephoto lens came in very handy for taking photos unobtrusively.

 I took a few shots of some of Cambridge's wonderful buildings but nothing that particularly inspired me.
 I spent most of my time observing people and got a decent shot of a chap wearing a fedora having a good go at clearing his nose with a tissue.
 Other than that my favourite shot was of a cleaning cart in a shopping mall.